-The opinions expressed in paragraphs 2 and 3 are qualified to the extent that the enforceability of the Resolution and the Series 2017B Bonds, respectively, may be limited by any applicable bankruptcy, insolvency, debt adjustment, moratorium, reorganization or other similar laws, judicial decisions and principles of equity relating to the enforcement of creditors' rights generally or contractual obligations, and judicial discretion and the valid exercise of the sovereign police powers of Maryland, Virginia and the District of Columbia and of the constitutional power of the United States of America.
+The rights of the owners of the Series 2018 Bonds and the enforceability of the Series 2018 Bonds and the Resolution may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting the enforcement of creditors' rights generally, judicial discretion and principles of equity applicable to the availability of specific performance and other equitable relief, and the exercise of the sovereign police powers of Maryland, the Commonwealth and the District and the constitutional power of the United States of America.

-Except as stated in paragraphs 4 and 5, we express no opinion regarding any other federal, state, local or foreign tax consequences with respect to the Series 2017B Bonds.
-We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the federal income tax treatment of interest on the Series 2017B Bonds, or under state, local and foreign tax law.
+Except as stated in paragraphs 4 and 5, we express no opinion regarding any other federal, state, local or foreign tax consequences with respect to the Series 2018 Bonds.
+We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the federal income tax treatment of interest on the Series 2018 Bonds, or under state, local and foreign tax law.

-We express no opinion as to the accuracy or sufficiency of any financial or other information which has been or will be supplied to purchasers of the Series 2017B Bonds.
+We express no opinion as to the accuracy or sufficiency of any financial or other information which has been or will be supplied to purchasers of the Series 2018 Bonds.